Donate to Homeward Bound of Marin

 Your commitment to a legacy gift supporting Homeward Bound of Marin entitles you to lifelong membership in The Legacy Circle, a group of honored investors in the future of our mission to end homelessness.

-To join The Legacy Circle, just print out the Declaration of Intent and return to us.
-With your warm-hearted generosity, you play a key role in extending critical help in times of crisis and opening new doors to independence in the years to come.
+We invite members of The Legacy Circle to an exclusive annual reception with Homeward Bound’s Leadership Team and other members of The Legacy Circle.
+This insider opportunity lets you learn about the life-changing impact of your gift to support solutions for unhoused families and adults in the years to come.
+With your warm-hearted generosity, you play a key role in extending critical help in times of crisis and opening new doors to independence in the future.